Darton State College Nursing Department | Associate Degree Program | Admission Requirements

 The Associate Degree Nursing Program has limited enrollment, and students are selected based on college course grades, completion of required nursing related coursework, pre-admission test score, and other qualifications related to academic and professional potential.

-Students who wish to be considered for admission to the nursing program must submit a nursing program application to the Nursing Office by the published deadlines.
+Students who wish to be considered for admission to the nursing program must submit a nursing program application to the Nursing department by the published deadlines.

 Consideration for initial admission or re-admission to the program will be given after it has been determined that all admission requirements have been fulfilled.
 Readmissions are based on available space.